 Additional Tips for Onboarding Clients

 - Be personable, positive and confident in your email interaction.
 Infuse your personality and read it back to yourself, are you conveying the right tone?
-It can be easy to sound a bit monotonous here, particularly if you are using a systemised and automated process and for this reason I ensure I add a personal touch to (almost) every email that is sent from my CRM.
+It can be easy to sound a bit monotonous here, particularly if you are using a systemised and automated process.
+For this reason, I recommend making sure you have some personal touch points to your onboarding process.

 - Make sure your client always knows the next steps and then the timeframes in which those next steps will happen.
 There is a lot going on here so managing their expectations and making it as simple as possible for them will go a long way in making them feel confident and reassured.